aws-samples/aws-lambda-java-appsync-amplify-examples/README.md

 Paste the API key or IAM auth schema into the `schema.graphql` file.

-This API will have operations available for Query, Mutation, and Subscription.
-Let's take a look at how to perform a mutation from a Lambda function using Java.
+This API has operations available for Query, Mutation, and Subscription.
+Next, take a look at how to perform a mutation from a Lambda function using Java.

 ### Pushing the Schema to the cloud.